EuroCRIS/CASRAI-Dictionairies/Open access glossary/Glossary/Open access mandate.md

 A policy requiring publication of research in an open access format.

 A policy requiring publication of research in an open access format.
-The research author’s institution, research funder or government may impose a mandate.
+The research author's institution, research funder or government may impose a mandate.

 Synonyms: n/a